LangProc/langproc-cw/docs/environment_guide.md

 ```

 8) You might also install VS Code extensions for better text highlighting and easier debugging if they were not installed automatically.
-9) With VS Code you can run `test.py` quickly by pressing Ctrl+Shift+B, and start debugging by pressing F5 to start the integrated VS Code debugger.
+9) With VS Code you can run `./test.py` quickly by pressing `Ctrl+Shift+B`, and start debugging by pressing F5 to start the integrated VS Code debugger.
    By default, this attempts to compile [tests/_example/example.c](../tests/_example/example.c), as specified in [.vscode/launch.json](../.vscode/launch.json).

 ### Another Editor + Docker